 Another exciting week at Skagit Valley Malting!
-We just completed building two more silos at our grainery, adding 800 more tons to our total storage capacity.
-We now have four 850 ton silos and two 400 ton silos for a total capacity of 8.4 million pounds of barley.
+We just completed building two more silos at our grainery, adding 700 more tons to our total storage capacity.
+We now have four 850 ton silos and two 350 ton silos, plus an additional million pounds of grain in totes for a total capacity of 9.2 million pounds of barley.

 We take grain storage very seriously at SVM, quality malt is first determined by the quality of raw grain.
 Before barley is brought to our grainery we have strict requirements to determine its quality.
 Part of our quality control takes place before harvest but we continue to monitor the barley especially before we clean, sort and malt it.
 We look for: